 - Cranberry sauce.
 Add natural sugar in place of refined sugar.

 - Heavy cream.
 Replace the cream with low-fat milk.

 - White flour.
 Use whole wheat flour as the healthier choice for flour.

-A good rule of thumb is that when it is time to eat, start with the healthy foods first.
+A good rule of thumb is that when it is time to eat, start with healthy foods first.
 Do not move on to the richer foods until you have eaten the healthy ones first.
-This will make you feel fuller faster and help you resist the urge for seconds or even want the less than healthy foods.
+This will make you feel fuller faster and help you resist the urge for seconds or even want less than healthy foods.
 Following a few simple rules during your Thanksgiving Day meal will help you avoid eating too much unhealthy food.